chuckabox/imc-prosperity-4/readme.md

 - We hedged the baskets by going opposite on Jams and Djembes, as the movement of the basket was still about 50% correlated with these products.
 Our final position ended up being exposed to 30 Jams due to position limits.
 By taking on the extra 30 jams, we were able to go long another 60 croissants.
 We found that Jams would move around 50 on their most volatile day, so the upside of the 60 Croissants was higher than the potential downside on Jams leading us to believe that this was a risk worth taking.

-- We also realized we were exposed to the premium of the basket, and that in a near worst-case scenario, we could lose up to 300 seashells per basket we were holding if at the top of the premium then sold at the bottom or vice versa for both basket 1 and 2, potentially losing up to 45,000 seashells due to premium.
-We ultimately decided that this risk was also worth taking as in expectation the loss is 0.
+- We also realized we were exposed to the premium of the basket, and that in a near worst-case scenario, we could lose up to 300 seashells per basket we were holding if we bought at the top of premium then sold at the bottom or vice versa, meaning a total potential loss of up to 45,000 seashells due to premium movement agaisnt us while in our trade.
+We could not think of a way to reduce this risk.
+Chris found that with 90% confidence the difference in basket 2 premiums from one timestep to the next was stationary, and with 95% confidence for basket 1, so we reasoned that its a coinflip that premium will move agaisnt us, and the probability of us buying right as the series is mean reverting is incredibly low (assuming Olivia's signal is not correlated with the top/bottom of premiums).
+Because of this, we reasoned that our potential loss is most likely not 45,000 and more realistically 20,000 at most, and that in expectation our loss is 0.
+Based on this line of reasoning, we ultimately decided that this risk was worth taking.

-- While waiting for Olivia's signal, we did market making on both picnic baskets, making up to 10k extra seashells per day depending on how long before Olivia's signal.
+- One final optimization Chris made was that while waiting for Olivia's signal, we would market make and take on both picnic baskets since they both had large spreads.
+This made us an 10k seashells per day depending on how long before Olivia's signal.

 BLAH BLAH BLAH